williamlewis/cloud-resume-challenge/README.md

     - requests module used to make calls to API URL endpoint

 - [x] 12.
 Configure Resources with **IaC Using Terraform**
-    - Terraform used to automatically provision and configure AWS Lambda, DynamoDB, and API Gateway
+    - Terraform used to automatically provision and configure AWS Lambda, DynamoDB, API Gateway
+    - S3 bucket also provisioned to act as remote Terraform backend by hosting tf.state file
-    - Lambda Python code uploaded as .zip file using `archive_file` data source
+    - Lambda Python code uploaded as .zip file artifact using `archive_file` data source
     - CORS enabled using [api-gateway-enable-cors](https://registry.terraform.io/modules/squidfunk/api-gateway-enable-cors/aws/latest) module by [Martin Donath]((https://github.com/squidfunk/terraform-aws-api-gateway-enable-cors))

 - [x] 13.
 Utilize **Source Control** with GitHub